-A: it makes excellent cheese of all lots of different kinds – mozzarella, cream cheese, cheddar, camembert, for example.
+A: it makes excellent cheese of all lots of different kinds – mozzarella, cream cheese, halloumi, cheddar, and camembert, for example.
 Ask us for our recommended recipes if you’ve never made raw milk cheese – it’s different in the details (and delicious!)
 It can make lovely yogurt also, but the process is a bit tricky (especially to make it thick enough) because of all the beneficial bacteria that are already present, so make sure you consult some recipes before you start.
-Kefir is also easy to make with our milk; Julie might be able to provide you with some kefir grains (for free) if you are interested and a milk customer.
+Kefir is also really easy to make with our milk; Julie might be able to provide you with some kefir grains (for free) if you are interested and a milk customer.

 Q: Is the cow’s milk A2 – I’ve heard that A2 milk is more healthy or digestible.

-A: The odds are likely that our herd is A2, because our cows are all pure-bread, old-line Jerseys, and the A2 beta casein protein predominates in Jerseys, especially old-line ones.
+A: The odds are likely that our herd is A2, because our cows are pure-bread, old-line Jerseys, and the A2 beta casein protein predominates in Jerseys, especially old-line ones.
 However, we can’t say for sure, because we’ve never had the herd tested.
-Testing doesn’t seem worth our effort and money, since the there is no reliable scientific research supporting the theory of A2 milk’s benefits; the small-sample research that appears to show a link was sponsored by a New Zealand milk company that owns the patent for the genetic test, so it is not independent research.
+Testing doesn’t seem worth our effort and money at this point, since the there isn’t (yet?) sufficient scientific research supporting the theory of A2 milk’s benefits; the main small-sample research that appears to show a link was sponsored by a New Zealand milk company that owns the patent for the genetic test, so it is not independent research.
 There are some interesting, suggestive studies recently, but not enough to confirm any of the theories.
-Daniel has a PhD in chemistry and is happy to explain more about his concerns with the A2 fad if you are curious, but start with the links below:
+Daniel has a PhD in chemistry and is happy to explain more about his concerns with the A2 fad if you are curious, but start with reading the articles linked below:

 Q: Is your cows’ milk 100% grass fed?
 Is it healthier?

-A: Our cows are fully pastured, because is evidence that pastured cows give healthier milk.
+A: Our cows are fully pastured, because there is evidence that pastured cows give healthier milk.
 Our cows go outdoors every day, 365 days/year.
 In contrast, organic milk standards only require 120 days on pasture, and even that can be waived in special circumstances, as it was in the California drought.
-We don’t say 100% grass fed because our cows are given a small ration of rolled barley every day when they come in for milking (mostly to make them want to be in the stanchion – it’s their treat!)
-Our cows are also pastured, rather than just “grass fed”, as they have access to a range of plants; they love to eat things like tree leaves, apples, and blackberry sprouts.
+We don’t say “100% grass fed” because our cows are pastured, rather than just “grass fed”, as they have access to a range of plants; they love to eat things like tree leaves, apples, and blackberry bush sprouts.
 In the coldest part of the winter and the driest part of the summer they are fed alfalfa and orchard grass/timothy hay.
 When they come in for milking they get a treat of alfalfa pellets, because we want them to like being in the stanchion (important for vet care, as well as milking).
 But we never feed them corn or soybeans.

 Q; What about the goats’ milk – is it grass fed too?

 A: It doesn’t really make sense to describe goats’ milk as “grass fed” because goats are browsers and like to eat lots of things they can reach above the ground level – tree leaves, flower heads, thistle tops, blackberry leaves, the tops of grass stems, seed pods….
-Our goats are pastured and eat whatever they want in their pasture J They are fed hay in the seasons when the pastures aren’t growing, and receive a small serving of a legume/grain mix as a reward and supplement when they come in for milking.
+Our goats are pastured and eat whatever they want in their pasture.
+They are fed hay in the seasons when the pastures aren’t growing, and receive a small serving of a legume/whole grain mix as a reward and supplement when they come in for milking.
 They are not fed corn or soybeans.

 Q: Is raw milk healthier?
 Will it cure X condition/illness?
 Can I drink it even if I’m allergic to grocery-story milk?